How To Kill Fleas In The House...

 The fleas are gone, and you never want to go through another flea infestation!

-Keep your pet on Frontline or Advantage (or your other product of choice) consistently.
+Keep your pet on a topical flea treatment consistently.
 Don't miss a dose.
 Make sure that any other animals who come to visit are treated as well.

 And if you are just getting rid of fleas in a house recently, keep dosing through the winter.
 If you live in a warm climate you'll want to dose through the winter anyway.